bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Authors: Contains author with invalid email
 ```

-_Similar example to the above one is in the [WithMessage](#withmessage) section.
+_A similar example to the above one is in the [WithMessage](#withmessage) section.
 Here, [AsCollection](#ascollection) command returns messages under multiple different paths.
 When followed by `WithExtraMessage` even a single error coming from [AsCollection](#ascollection) results with an extra message appended to the entire scope._

 - When overwriting the [error output](#error-output) of [RuleTemplate](#ruletemplate), `WithMessage` has full access to their [message arguments](#message-arguments) and can use them in its content.
   - Good to read;
-    - [built-in rules](#rules) - list of the rules and the arguments available.
+    - [built-in rules](#rules) - a list of the rules and the arguments available.
     - [message arguments](#message-arguments) - how to use args and placeholders.

 ``` csharp